fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

 .. note::

-    We use the :code:`yfinance` library for downloading the S&P500 daily time series and the :code:`pyti` library for calculating the technical indicators.
+    We use the :code:`yfinance` library for downloading the S&P 500 daily time series and the :code:`pyti` library for calculating the technical indicators.

 .. code:: python

     import warnings
     import io
-    import boto3
     import json
     import sagemaker
     import yfinance as yf